 The member of staff must record information regarding the concerns on the same day.
-The recording must be a clear, precise and a factual account of any verbal disclosures and observations (record of concern should be made on the school CPOMs system).
+The recording must be a clear, precise and a factual account of any verbal disclosures and observations (record of concern pro-forma is available on the Hertfordshire Grid for Learning).

-Particular attention should be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a Child Protection Plan.
+Particular attention should be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a Child Protection Plan and a written record will be kept.

-If a student who is/or has been the subject of a child protection plan changes school, the DSL will inform the social worker responsible for the case and transfer the appropriate records to the DSL at the receiving school, in a secure manner, and separate from the child's academic file.
+If a pupil who is/or has been the subject of a child protection plan changes school, the DSL will inform the social worker responsible for the case and transfer the appropriate records to the DSL at the receiving school, in a secure manner, and separate from the child's academic file.

-The DSL is responsible for making the senior leadership team aware of trends in behaviour that may affect student welfare.
+The DSL is responsible for making the senior leadership team aware of trends in behaviour that may affect pupil welfare.
 If necessary, training will be arranged.